torahappy/torablog/content/posts/macos-wine-2025nov.md

 ## DXMT

-As far as i tested, DXMT does not work for custom-built Wine binaries due to some symbols-related errors, only works for the homebrew Wine binaries.
+As far as i tested, DXMT does not work for custom-built Wine binaries (`/opt/local/lib/wine`) due to some symbols-related errors, only works for the homebrew Wine binaries.
 Adjustment of the build configuration is probably required for the custom Wine build.
+To patch the source, just put the patch files to `/opt/macports-wine/emulators/wine-devel` and change `Portfile`.
+(See https://github.com/3Shain/dxmt/wiki/Device-System-Runtime-Specifications for detail ; I have put `__attribute__((visibility("default")))` to several `winemac.so` functions, but that was't successful :( )

 ### pre-built binaries

-Sadly, dlls placed on `<WINEPREFIX>/drive_c/windows/` and those placed on `/opt/local/lib/wine` have different effects.
-Pre-built DXMT cannot be placed in `/opt/local/lib/wine` and pre-built DXMT cannot be placed in `<WINEPREFIX>/drive_c/windows/`.
+Sadly, dlls placed on `<WINEPREFIX>/drive_c/windows/` and those placed on `/opt/local/lib/wine` or `/Applications/Wine Devel.app/Contents/Resources/wine/lib/wine` have different effects.
+Pre-built DXVK cannot be placed in `/opt/local/lib/wine` or `/Applications/Wine Devel.app/Contents/Resources/wine/lib/wine` and pre-built DXMT cannot be placed in `<WINEPREFIX>/drive_c/windows/`.

-If you use pre-built DXMT, you have to place them in `/opt/local/lib/wine` (if you download it from homebrew, `/Applications/Wine Devel.app/Contents/Resources/wine/lib/wine`).
+If you use pre-built DXMT, you have to place them in `/Applications/Wine Devel.app/Contents/Resources/wine/lib/wine`.
 You have to place 64-bit dlls to `x86_64-windows`, 32-bit dlls to `i386-windows` and 64-bit so files to `x86_64-unix`.
 See https://github.com/3Shain/dxmt/wiki/DXMT-Installation-Guide-for-Geeks .

 Download it from here: https://github.com/3Shain/dxmt/releases/tag/v0.71